 The Company, along with numerous other financial institutions, was named as a defendant in a putative class action lawsuit pending in the United States District Court for the Southern District of New York relating to alleged misstatements and omissions in the registration statement of General Motors Company (GM) in connection with GM's November 18, 2010 initial public offering (IPO).
-The Company acted as an underwriter for the offering.
-Specifically, lead plaintiff alleges that the registration statement issued in connection with the IPO contained material misstatements and/or omissions.
-The original complaint was filed on June 29, 2012.
-Lead plaintiff was appointed on November 21, 2012, and lead plaintiff filed an amended complaint on February 1, 2013.
-A motion to dismiss has been fully briefed.
+A motion to dismiss has been fully briefed and is pending.
 The underwriters, including the Company, received a customary agreement to indemnify from GM as issuer in connection with the offerings, upon which they have notified GM that they are seeking indemnity.